Try Semrush

 This isn’t ideal for SEO.
 But because these pages are all in my site’s main navigation, it’s something I have to live with.

-I recommend doing an internal link audit 1-2x per year.
+I recommend doing an internal link audit one or twice a year.
 You’ll sometimes find that low-priority pages are getting a ton of internal link love.

 I’ve tested internal link placement A LOT.